Free-Play Blackjack

 In November 2019 the City of Pasco and the Confederated Tribes of the Colville Reservation signed an "Agreement in Principle" that defines a framework for cooperation in the future development of an economic enterprise that will be announced later.
 There several possibilities for the land including a casino, a water park, a hotel, or a convenience store and gas station.

-The Colville has submitted a fee-to-trust application to the U.S. Department of Interior to transfer the land into federal trust for the tribes.
-Federal approval is required for authorizing a tribal casino on the land.
+In April 2022 the Colville has submitted a fee-to-trust application to the U.S. Department of Interior to transfer the land into federal trust for the tribes.
+Federal approval is required for authorizing a casino on tribal land.
+The approval process can take up to two years or longer.

 News Headlines